appacademy/campus-hybrid-setup/ubuntu-setup.md

 ### PostgreSQL & SQLite

-1. Run the following commands in your Ubuntu terminal in order to install
+1. Run the following commands in your Ubuntu terminal to install PostgreSQL:
-   PostgreSQL:

 ```shell
    sudo apt-get install postgresql libpq-dev